-Did you know the bar was purchased for $11,000 and built in Toledo?
+Did you know the building was purchased for $11,000 and the bar itself was built in Toledo?

 The Round House Bar opened for business as the Columbia Restaurant in June of 1873 according to an article found in the Sandusky Register.
 The Columbia Restaurant served refreshments including beer, wine and food.
 However, the real treat back in those days was ice cream and cottage cheese.
 There was no electricity, so the ice had to be cut during the winter months and stored in the Ice House (which is now located on the Put-in-Bay Winery estate) allowing for this summer time favorite.
 Banners for ice cream stretched from The Round House across the street to De Rivera Park.
 Originally the building was white and the front porch had steps with no railing stretching across the front of the building.

 No one is sure how the bar was renamed The Round House.
 An 1888 article names one of the first owners as George F. Schmidt (or Smith).
 Legend has it that G.F. was known as "Round House" Smith...or maybe because the bar was round, he was named "Round House Smith".
 It also states that G.F. built The Park Hotel fifteen years later.
 The Park Hotel was first called the Park (Deutches) Hotel.